Geoff Shepard: Later life

 Geoff Shepard began his career as a lawyer in the insurance industry when he joined the Insurance Company of North America (INA) in 1977, where he became senior vice president and associate general counsel.
 INA merged with Connecticut General to form CIGNA in 1982, where Shepard was corporate secretary and then chief counsel of its property/casualty group.

 Shepard joined the Reliance Insurance Group in 1991 as Senior Vice President and General Counsel of Reliance Insurance Company, a position he held through 1994, when he joined AXA-Equitable Company as President of the Corporate Division of Karr Barth Associates, its largest agency.
 Shepard retired from AXA-Equitable in 2011.

 Shepard's first book, The Secret Plot to Make Ted Kennedy President, was published by Penguin Sentinel in 2008.

 Beginning in 2010, Shepard began arranging and producing a documentary series, "Nixon Legacy Forums," videotaped discussions of Nixon staff members discussing various Nixon Administration policy initiatives.
 The forums are co-sponsored by the Richard Nixon Foundation and the National Archives and Records Administration.
 Many also have been broadcast on C-SPAN's American History Channel.
 Links to almost three dozen of the forums on which Shepard has worked can be found on his website.

 In August 2015, Shepard's second book The Real Watergate Scandal was published by Regnery Publishing.

 He taught a course at Temple University in Philadelphia in 2019, "Watergate Revisited, An Insider’s View."
 He did nine hours of Watergate interviews with Hugh Hewitt in 2020, "Watergate, Knowns and Unknowns."
 In October 2021, Shepard's third book, The Nixon Conspiracy, Watergate and the Plot to Remove the President, was published by Bombardier Books.

 Geoff and his wife, Saundra, live in Rose Valley, Pennsylvania.
 They have two adult sons.

+In August 2024, Shepard sat down for an interview for over 2 hours with Tucker Carlson.
+He discussed the Watergate scandal in great detail.
+His documentary is "Watergate Secrets."